usalko/fluent/doc/md/tutorial-grpc-edges.md

 	// creating a gRPC server and instead we are just calling the library code directly. svc := entpb.NewUserService(client)

-	// next, we create a category directly using the ent client.
+	// next, we create a category directly using the fluent client.
 	// Notice we are initializing it with no relation to a User. cat := client.Category.Create().SetName("cat_1").SaveX(ctx)